'Paranra' players, family, friends storm James Brown's private birthday bash

-Inside James Brown’s Birthday Bash: Twerk Galore, Music, Surprise Gifts as Friends, Family Party Hard in Video
+Inside James Brown’s Birthday: Twerk Galore, Music, Surprise Gifts as Friends, Family Party Hard in Video

 - Crossdresser James Brown clocked a new age on Wednesday, February 22, and was lovingly celebrated by fans and colleagues